connort282/SortedCheckoutTest/README.txt

 Checklist to follow:
 Create a new solution
-	Include a class library for the logic
+	Include a class library for the logic | Added
-	Include a test library for unit tests (feel free to use whatever test library you are most comfortable with) Prove you can scan an item at a checkout
+	Include a test library for unit tests (feel free to use whatever test library you are most comfortable with) | Added Prove you can scan an item at a checkout
 Prove you can request the total price
 Introduce special offers